premake/premake-core/website/docs/useshortenums.md

 ### Applies To ###

-Android projects in Visual Studio or any GCC/Clang project.
+Project configurations.

 ### Availability ###

-Premake 5.0.0-beta8 or later.
+Premake 5.0.0-beta8 or later for Android projects in Visual Studio or any GCC/Clang project.